harness/developer-hub/release-notes/chaos-engineering.md

 <Tabs>
   <TabItem value="What's new">

-* Added support for CSMs to be able to view the Activity and Usage for Chaos Module.
-(CHAOS-1978)

-* Added support for Openshift configuration for deploying chaos infrastructure.
-This will provide users with a predefined SCC & will allow users to modify the same according to their needs.
+* Added support for OpenShift configuration for deploying chaos infrastructure.
+This will provide you with a predefined security context constraint (SCC) that you can modify according to your needs.
 (CHAOS-1889)

-* Enhanced the Chaos Experiment execution diagram to not switch to running nodes automatically.
-This will allow users to stay on any node by clicking on the same & observe the respective node details.
+* Enhanced the Chaos experiment execution diagram to not switch to running nodes automatically.
+This change ensures that you stay on a node when you click it, thus giving you the opportunity to observe its details.
 (CHAOS-2258)

-* Enhanced docker service kill fault to support containerd runtime.
+* Enhanced the Docker service kill fault to support the containerd runtime.
 (CHAOS-2220)

-* Added support for targetting applications by only appkind, only applabel and set-based labels.
-(CHAOS-2170) and (CHAOS-2128)
+* Added support for targeting applications by using only `appkind`, only `applabel`, and set-based labels.
+(CHAOS-2170, CHAOS-2128)

-* Parallel chaos injection/revert operations at scale have been improved for multiple target pods on the same node.
+* Parallel chaos injection and revert operations at scale have been improved for multiple target pods on the same node.
 (CHAOS-1563)

-* Updated the behaviour of TARGET_CONTAINER configuration. when not set, the fault will target all containers in target pods.
-Previously, it used to target only one container randomly.
+* Previously, if you did not set the TARGET_CONTAINER environment variable, the fault targeted a randomly selected container.
+Now, if you do not set the environment variable, the fault targets all containers in the target pods.
 (CHAOS-1216)

 * Now, Users can specify drain timeout explicitly in the node drain fault.
 The node-drain fault has been using the CHAOS_DURATION value as a timeout, leading to potential confusion and risk of failure, especially when a shorter duration is used with many pods.
 The expectation is that CHAOS_DURATION should define the unschedulable period after draining.
 Providing a specific drain timeout would help users better estimate the eviction time for all pods on a node, reducing errors and false negatives.
 (CHAOS-2185)